top of page

 Diversity in Action

-Everett McCorvey is in his 6th Season as the Artistic Director of the National Chorale and Orchestra at Lincoln Center in New York City.
-The National Chorale, in its 52nd Season, is known for concerts featuring the major titans of the choral repertory as well as New York’s popular Messiah Sing-In at Lincoln Center, which just celebrated 52 years.
-Dr. McCorvey is also the Founder and Music Director of the American Spiritual Ensemble, which is celebrating 25 years of touring throughout the world celebrating the American Negro Spiritual.
-Dr. McCorvey holds the rank of Professor of Voice and the OperaLex Endowed Chair in Opera Studies and is the Director and Executive Producer of University of Kentucky Opera Theatre.
-He was recently chosen as the 2020 recipient of the Southeastern Athletic Conference Faculty Achievement Award for the University of Kentucky and was the 2018 recipient of the University of Kentucky Libraries Medallion for Intellectual Achievement Award, one of the highest awards presented by the University.
-The award promotes education and creative thought.
-Dr. McCorvey is the vice-chair of the Kentucky Arts Council for the Commonwealth of Kentucky.
+Everett McCorvey is in his 9th Season as the Artistic Director of the National Chorale and Orchestra at Lincoln Center in New York City.
+The National Chorale, in its 55thSeason, is known for concerts featuring the major titans of the choral repertory as well as New York’s popular Messiah Sing-In at Lincoln Center, which just celebrated 55 years.
+Dr. McCorvey is also the Founder and Music Director of the American Spiritual Ensemble, a professional organization which tours throughout the world celebrating the preservation of the American Negro Spiritual.
+Dr. McCorvey holds the rank of Professor of Voice and the OperaLex Endowed Chair in Opera Studies at the University of Kentucky.
+He is also the Director and Executive Producer of the University of Kentucky Opera Theatre.
+He was recently chosen as the recipient of the Southeastern Athletic Conference Faculty Achievement Award for the University of Kentucky.
+Dr. McCorvey is the Chair of the Board of Directors for the Kentucky Arts Council for the Commonwealth of Kentucky.
+He is also a trustee for the Sullivan Foundation of New York, a non-profit organization dedicated to finding, developing, and furthering the careers of promising opera singers within the United States.
 He is a native of Montgomery, Alabama, and received his degrees from the University of Alabama.

 John Goodwin